sofaspawn/pxlate/README.md

 # pxlate
-- apply filters to images

-## features:
-- smudges the image
-- generates pixel art for your image with varying levels of detail
+- generates pixel art for your image
+- and maybe occasionally smudge it too..

 ## So far:
 <div style="display: flex; justify-content: space-between;">